ical4j/ical4j-user-guide/docs/android.md

 }
 </pre>

-==Eclipse==
+# Eclipse

-The [http://developer.android.com/sdk/eclipse-adt.html Android eclipse plugin] is quite useful for creating Android projects, just remember that to make resources visible to the iCal4j library they should be added to the 'src' directory rather than 'res'.
+The [Android eclipse plugin](http://developer.android.com/sdk/eclipse-adt.html) is quite useful for creating Android projects, just remember that to make resources visible to the iCal4j library they should be added to the 'src' directory rather than 'res'.
 For example;

 <pre>
 <project_root>